rubensauchelli/platform-template/documentation/installation-guide.md

 ### Step 4: Set Up the Database

-First, make sure your PostgreSQL server is running.
+First, make sure your database server is running.
 Then initialize the database:

 ```bash
 # Generate Prisma client